Mobile Tartu 2024

-This write-up is my attempt to process the event and follow-up on links to research that I didn’t get a chance to during the event itself.
-Hopefully these notes will also be of interest, and the content linked-to within of use, to others also.
-The conference took place over 4 days (5 including the excursion day on Saturday which I unfortunately could not make, I spend most of ‘day 5’ on the long journey home during which I wrote much of this blog post).
+This write-up provides an overview of the event and links to some of the impressive research projects presented.
+The conference took place over 4 days, 5 including the excursion day on Saturday.
+(I mis most of ‘day 5’ on the long journey home during which I wrote much of this blog post).
 The location was — you guessed it from the name — the Estonian town of Tartu, which is how I (and I suspect many others working in the mobility/transport sector) first heard of it.

 Tuesday 11th June